Last updated June 20th, 2023.

 Therefore, you shouldn’t have issues buying from top real estate developers in the Philippines.
 Delays and other problems will likely come from smaller developers.

 It’s important to buy from a well-respected developer because of that.
-Ideally, a firm listed on the Philippine stock exchange with at least 10 complete projects.
+Ideally, a firm listed on the Philippine stock exchange with at least ten complete projects.

 There are over 7,000 islands in the Philippines.
-With a population of over 100 million people, it would be impossible to cover everywhere in the country.
+With a population of over 100 million people, it would be flat out impossible to cover every place to buy real estate in the whole country.

-Manila is obviously important as not only the nation’s capital, but one of the largest cities on earth with over 18 million living in the metro.
-The city has many different areas each with their own price ranges, vibes, pros, and cons.
+Not only is it the nation’s capital, but Manila is also one of the largest cities on earth, with over 18 million (and counting) living in the metro.
+The city has many different areas, each with its own price ranges, vibes, pros, and cons.

-Second tier cities like Cebu or Davao are also worth considering for investment.
-The former is easier to navigate, with Cebu having better access and more facilities wanted by foreigners.
+Second-tier cities in the Philippines like Cebu or Davao are also worth considering for investment.
+The former is easier to navigate, with Cebu having better access and more facilities wanted by foreign property buyers.
 Meanwhile, Davao is the bigger of those two.

-We won’t cover beach resorts or places which don’t yet have much supply of condo buildings.
-The fact is, most foreigners choose to buy condos in the Philippines.
+We won’t cover beach resorts, small towns, or cities in the Philippines that don’t yet have much supply of condo buildings.

-The process involved in “buying” land is just too complicated for most – even though land is where the most potential for profit lies right now.
+And it’s for an understandable reason.
+The process involved in acquiring land is just too complicated for most – even though buying land in the Philippines is arguably where the most potential for profit lies right now.

 Metro Manila

 The Metro Manila area is more like a collection of different cities than a single one.
-Quezon City, Makati, and Taguig are the neighborhoods where most condominiums buildings tend to be.
+Quezon City, Makati, and Taguig are the neighborhoods where most condominium buildings tend to be.

 They’re also three of Manila’s top areas where expats and upper-class locals live.
 Multinational companies normally base themselves in one of these few central business districts.

 However, there are still condos in other less-prime parts of Manila.
-Quezon City is a vast area and the second largest city in the Philippines after Manila itself.
+Quezon City covers a vast area and is the second largest city in the Philippines after Manila.
 Likewise, skyscrapers are popping up in Taguig and several other neighborhoods in Manila.

-Developers are now moving to places like Quezon City and Taguig, sometimes building lower and mid-range projects than what you’ll find in central Manila.
+Developers are now moving to places like Quezon City and Taguig to make real estate investments in the Philippines, sometimes building lower and mid-range projects than what you’ll find in central Manila.

 Makati